BONES OF THE UPPER LIMB

 • Features two broad surfaces with unique borders and angles

-• Lateral angle forms the glenoid cavity (socket for humerus, creating the shoulder joint)
+• Lateral angle forms the glenoid cavity (socket for the humerus, creating your shoulder joint)

 Clavicle